 The committee worked over months in consultation with Members of Parliament (MPs), the public, as well as past and present appointment holders and MPs.
 Mercer Singapore, a global Human Resource consultancy firm also provided technical expertise in job evaluation, pay benchmarking and design.

-What Is Benchmark For Minister Salaries In Singapore?
+What Is The Benchmark For Minister Salaries In Singapore?

 Formula For Calculating The Entry Salary Of A MR4 Minister